Introduction

 Atum’s myth merged with that of the great sun god Ra, giving rise to the deity Atum-Ra.
 In the beginning there was only Nun, a primordial mass of unstructured water, Atum-Ra, lived in Nun.
 After a period of time he rose from the splendor of the Sun.
 Atum-Ra was the father of the gods, creating the first divine couple, Tefnut and Shu, the first female and male gods.
 He created these two children out of dust and his own spittle; Tefnut, was the Goddess of Moisture, and Shu was the god of Air and together with their father they formed a trinity.
 Tefnut and Shu, gave birth to Geb, the earth God, who married Nut, the Goddess of sky, and with her fathered four children; Osiris, Isis, Seth and Nephthys.

 When Osiris returned, Seth, his jealous brother, plotted to murder him in order to usurp his throne.
 Seth gave a royal banquet and offered his guests, including Osiris, a prize in the form of a magnificent coffin, which was specially built to fit Osiris’ body.
 The winer was supposed to be the one who best fitted in the coffin, and when Osiris tried it, Seth shut the lid and threw the coffin in the Nile river.
 Seth assumed the kingship, and the grieving Isis went out to look for Osiris' body, where she found it in Byblos.
 She brought the corpse back to Egypt, and through her powerful magic brought him back to life for a while to conceive a son, Horus, who was to avenge his father's death.
 Seth found the Osiris body, tore it apart into pieces, and threw them back into the Nile.
-Isis stubbornly searched for him and found every pieces of his body and reassembled it by papyrus bands into a mummy.
+Isis stubbornly searched for him and found every piece of his body and reassembled it by papyrus bands into a mummy.
 Osiris then transformed to an akh, and traveled to the underworld to become king and judge of the dead.

-Meanwhile Seth continued his cruel rule.
+Meanwhile, Seth continued his cruel rule.
 Isis was hidden with her baby Horus in the marshes.
 When Isis went to buy food in the villages Seth's spies found where she was hiding.
 Seth disguised as a snake and went into her hiding place.
 He found Horus alone and being a snake bit and poisoned the child.
 The poor mother brought the baby to the villagers and asked for their help to no avail. she cried out in despair.
 Nephtys, her sister, advised her to stop the Sun Boat of Ra and ask him for help.
 Isis, who was aware of Ra's secret name, used it to stop his boat.
 Ra through his messenger, Thoth assured her of the safety of Horus by promising that the Sun Boat would stop untill Horus was recovered.
 Ra kept his promises and Horus was cured.
 Horus grew to become a hero, and when he was ready, Isis gave him great Magic to use against Seth.
 Horus found Seth and challenged him for the throne.
 They fought for many days, until Seth gave up, and was castrated.
 Horus did not kill him, lest he be just as wicked as him.
 A fight broke up among the Gods who supported Horus and the Gods who supported Seth.
 But realizing that their quarrel would disturb Ma'at, or the balance of life,they asked the wise Neith for for his arbitration.
 Neith ruled that Horus was the rightful heir to the throne.
 Thus, Horus cast Seth into Darkness, where he lives to this day, still scheming to overthrow Horus.

 The grammatical rules of Egyptian visual communication were framed within the two aspects of 'Frontality' and 'Axiality'.
 The rules of axiality meant figures were placed on an axis.
 Proportions of figures were related to the width of the palm of the hand so there were rules about proportions of head to body.
 The faces were devoid of emotional expression.
 Hieratic scaling dictated that the sizes of figures were determined by their importance.
 The proportions of children did not change; they are just depicted smaller in scale.
 Servants and animals were usually shown in smaller scale.
 In order to clearly define the social hierarchy of a situation, figures were drawn to sizes based not on their distance from the painter's point of view but on relative importance.
 For instance, the Pharaoh would be drawn as the largest figure in a painting no matter where he was situated, and a greater God would be drawn larger than a lesser god.